 As a business, we have many responsibilities that we take seriously.
 Some of these include ensuring the safety and welfare of our employees, delivering quality products and services to our customers, and improving our communities.
 At GSM, supporting our community is one of our core values.
 We contribute to more than 50 local non-profit organizations each year and host our annual Great Roof Giveaway.
 This project has repaired or replaced the roofs of more than 50 non-profits since 2012.

-To carry on the legacy of our founding family’s mother, Mary Gooding, we are committed to being a cause for good in the Alzheimer’s community.
-We take this responsibility very seriously and encourage you to donate what you can to this cause.
-Join us now as we help to fund the efforts that will one day lead to a cure for this heartbreaking disease.
-Donate now!
+To carry on the legacy of Mary and John Gooding, we remain committed to being a cause for good in the Alzheimer’s community.
+Their lives and losses remind us why this fight matters so deeply.
+We take this responsibility to heart and invite you to stand with us.
+Every gift—large or small—fuels research, supports caregivers, and brings us closer to a cure for this devastating disease.